The American Drone Industry May Be Heading for the Stone Age

 The push to ban or severely restrict Chinese-made drones in the United States didn't begin yesterday.
 The legislative and regulatory timeline shows how the policy has gradually escalated from limited military restrictions to sweeping commercial bans.

-• August 2017: The U.S. Army prohibited the use of Chinese-made DJI drones by its service members, citing “increased awareness of cyber vulnerabilities.”
+August 2017 U.S. Army prohibited the use of DJI drones by service members, citing "increased awareness of cyber vulnerabilities"

-• December 2020: The Department of Commerce placed DJI on its Entity List, restricting exports and labeling it a national-security concern.
+December 2020 Department of Commerce placed DJI on its Entity List, restricting exports and labeling it a national-security concern

-• October 2022: The Department of Defense designated DJI a “Chinese military company” under the FY2021 NDAA, tightening procurement restrictions further.
+October 2022 Department of Defense designated DJI a "Chinese military company" under the FY2021 NDAA

-• December 2023: Congress passed the American Security Drone Act as part of the FY2024 NDAA, extending bans from the Defense Department to all federal agencies and restricting the purchase and operation of Chinese-made drones and certain components by December 2025.
+December 2023 Congress passed the American Security Drone Act as part of the FY2024 NDAA, extending bans to all federal agencies

-• Early 2024: CISA and the FBI issued advisories warning that Chinese-manufactured drones pose “significant risks” to U.S. critical infrastructure, signaling a broader shift beyond procurement concerns.
+Early 2024 CISA and the FBI issued advisories warning that Chinese-manufactured drones pose "significant risks" to critical infrastructure

-• 2024–25: The Countering CCP Drones Act was introduced and passed in the House to explicitly bar companies like DJI and Autel Robotics from U.S. markets unless cleared by a national-security risk assessment.
+2024–25 Countering CCP Drones Act passed in the House to bar companies like DJI and Autel from U.S. markets unless cleared by a national-security assessment

-Federal agencies have branded DJI a “security risk,” but concrete evidence of wrongdoing remains scarce.
 Despite years of accusations, no public proof has emerged that DJI drones have transmitted sensitive U.S. data to China.
-In fact, DJI has commissioned multiple independent security audits, including reviews by Kivu Consulting in 2020 and Foresight Consulting in 2022, that found no evidence of data being sent to unauthorized servers.
-DJI also offers a Local Data Mode that allows operators to fly entirely offline, cutting off any internet connectivity during missions.
+Independent audits by Kivu Consulting (2020) and Foresight Consulting (2022) found no evidence of data being sent to unauthorized servers.
+DJI also offers a Local Data Mode that allows operators to fly entirely offline.

 The Quality Gap: Paying More for Less